EliAndrewC/l7r/rules/04-schools.md

 number of phases for which the action die was held.

 **First Dan:**
-Roll one extra die on double attack, initiative, and parry rolls.
+Roll one extra die on initiative, parry, and wound checks.

 **Second Dan:**
 You get a free raise on parry rolls.